MahiSharew/kafkaproducerproject/README.md

 ./kafka-topics.sh --describe --zookeeper localhost:2181
 ```

-## How to check the configuration of a particular topic?
+## How to check the configuration of a particular topic
 **Windows**

 ```